-This is where I met Chef.
+Enter the Aussie!
+Egypt is where I met Chef.

-I’d always dreamed of Egypt, I find it fascinting, but I had no idea I’d be coming home with such a life changing souvenir!
+I’d always dreamed of Egypt, I find it fascinting, but I had no idea I’d be coming home with such a life changing souvenir.

 Recently we went back to Egypt with the kids and spent an incredible month there, read all about that in our Egypt section, it’s one of our favourite places.

 Jordan was another recent trip.
 We finally visited one of the last of my “bucket list” countries in February 2023, just me and my two teen kids, D and Boo.
 Jordan was amazing!